Online Learning Resources

 The URL for login is https://sjeccd.instructure.com/login/canvas

-If you have never logged into to Canvas, you will have to click reset/activate password link to select your password.
+If you have never logged into to Canvas, you will have to click Activate/Reset Password link to create your password.
+Faculty Login Instructions provide step by step instructions.